What you see on this nature show should come as no surprise to any animal documentary vet. What you hear, though, is another matter.

 And while violence isn’t a regular part of the show, it can rear its horsey head at times.
 Indeed, sometimes sex and violence mix, such as the time BoJack was accused of murdering a stripper in Season Three.
 Meanwhile, in Season Four we see BoJack’s grandmother allow her daughter to drive—never mind that the older woman is drunk and that she tries violently to grab the wheel.

-Then there's the language: Uncensored s-words fly, along with a stable of other profanities.
-Bojack and others also rely heavily on alcohol, and sometimes on illicit drugs, to get them through the day.
+Then there’s the language: Uncensored s-words fly, along with a stable of other profanities.
+Bojack and others have also relied heavily on alcohol, and sometimes on illicit drugs, to get them through the day.
+(However, the latest season begins with Bojack checking himself into rehab and trying to get his life back in order.)

 BoJack Horseman makes me a little sad, and not just because of the show’s bleak, melancholy tone.
 This animated dramedy has something to say.
 But the way it says it leaves a lot to be desired.
 This is one horse you don’t want to look in the mouth: You never know what might be going in it or coming out of it.